CBID2/VC-Community-Docs/docs/monthly-challenges/facilitators-docs/facilitate-a-challenge.md

     A1 --> A2 --> A3
   end

-  %% Right Column - Post Challenge
+  %% Right Column - Post-Challenge
   subgraph B["🌟 Post-Challenge"]
     direction TB
     B1["🗒️ Collect feedback and takeaways from participants"]